 Consider this recipe a jumping off point.
 From this base, you can add almost any fresh vegetables that you have on hand and change up the seasonings to make the dish truly your own.

-2 tablespoons butter
+- 2 tablespoons butter

-1 minced shallot
+- 1 shallot minced

-2 cups fresh baby lima beans (you can also use frozen)
+- 2 cups fresh baby lima beans you can also use frozen

-Pepper flake, cayenne pepper, or hot sauce, to taste (optional)
+- pepper flakes cayenne pepper, or hot sauce, to taste (optional)

-Kosher salt and freshly ground black pepper, to taste
+- Kosher salt and freshly ground black pepper to taste

-½ cup heavy cream
+- ½ cup heavy cream

-2 tablespoons mixed fresh mild herbs (thyme, oregano, chervil, chives, etc)
+- 2 tablespoons mixed fresh mild herbs thyme, oregano, chervil, chives, etc

-Cut the kernels off the corn cobs by holding each ear vertically inside a large bowl.
+- Cut the kernels off the corn cobs by holding each ear vertically inside a large bowl.
 Make sure the end of the ear is firmly touching the bottom of the bowl.
 Using a sharp chef knife, slice the kernels off the ear, rotating the ear a bit before each new cut.
 Scrape the cobs with the back of your knife to get the rest of the pulp and milk.

-Heat a sauté pan over medium heat.
+- Heat a sauté pan over medium heat.
 Add the butter, swirling it around the pan.

-When butter is mostly melted, sweat the shallot for a minute or two, until softened and translucent.
+- When butter is mostly melted, sweat the shallot for a minute or two, until softened and translucent.

-Add the lima beans, corn, optional pepper flake, tomatoes, salt and pepper.
+- Add the lima beans, corn, optional pepper flake, tomatoes, salt and pepper.
 Cook over medium heat for about 5 minutes, until hot and simmering.

-Stir in the heavy cream and cook for a minute to reduce by ¼.
+- Stir in the heavy cream and cook for a minute to reduce by ¼.

-Stir in the fresh herbs.
+- Stir in the fresh herbs.
 Taste and correct seasonings.